A conversation overheard between husband and wife:

 The Long-Term Insurance Act

-If you’re interested in everything legal, you might want to scratch open the Act and page through it until you get to a subheading called ‘Business practise, policies and policyholder protection’.
+If you’re interested in everything legal, you might want to scratch open the Act and page through it until you get to a subheading called ‘Business practice, policies and policyholder protection’.

 This is what it has to say: